The best LGBT-friendly hotels

 San Francisco

-The history of the gay rights movement runs deep in San Francisco, the city that many LGBTQ travelers consider an essential destination.
+The history of the gay rights movement runs deep in San Francisco, the city that many LGBT travelers consider an essential destination.

 Its first gay bar opened in 1908 (although it didn't stay open for long, the precedent was set), its first lesbian organization started in 1955, and Life Magazine called it the "gay capital of America" back in 1964.